 The Forex market is another form of the foreign exchange market.
 It is the process of exchanging a currency into other currency for several reasons, might be for trading, or tour.
 According to some recent reports from the Bank for International institutes, the turnover of the Forex market is currently at more than $5.1 trillion.

 In the next section, we will see the basics of the Forex market including the elements of it.
 Therefore, you would know how overall activity in this market occurs and how you can make a benefit from the foreign exchange market.

 Foreign exchange market trading mainly depends on the basic two kind analysis:

-· Fundamental Analysis
+- Fundamental Analysis

-· Technical Analysis
+- Technical Analysis

 Technical and fundamental analysis has a great impact on the price movement of a currency pair.
 The price movement also depends on recent news and views.

 The fundamental analysis looks at the intrinsic value of the investment.
 In the forex market, it looks at the economic situation that affects the valuation of a Nation’s currency.